ava-cassiopeia/simple-switch/readme.md

 | Selector | `selector` | String | `null` | Yes* | This is the CSS selector that specifies the checkbox HTMLElement that will be upgraded to a Switch.
 Required if the `element` parameter is not set |
 | Material Style | `material` | Boolean | `false` | No | If set, will set the Switch to have an alternative style that matches the [Material.io spec](https://material.io/guidelines/components/selection-controls.html#selection-controls-switch) for Switches |
 | Update Size from Font | `matchSizeToFont` | Boolean | `false` | No | If set, will cause the Switch to attempt to match its size to the font size of the containing element |

+### Manually Creating Switches

+You may also manually instantiate a switch, which may be useful for lazily-loaded UI elements or parts of the page.
+The `Switch` class which handles upgrading and controlling Switches is available under the `SimpleSwitch` namespace.

 *Example:*